leobalter/model-golem/README.md

-# yet-another-model-factory-library
+# model-golem

-*Create easy model based mocks*
+A model factory JS library to generate data mocks

 ---